websightful/django-gdpr-cookie-consent-docs/src/index.md

 ## Disclaimer

-The actual website's compliance with the GDRP Cookie Law depends on the configuration of each use case.
+The actual website's compliance with the GDPR Cookie Law depends on the configuration of each use case.
 Django GDPR Cookie Consent app provides the mechanism to make that possible, but it's up to you how you configure and integrate it.

 ## Contact